jniranjanreddy/soft-skills/Grammer.md

 8. Interjunction

 ## Noun:
-  1. It shows name of a person, a Place a thing,
+  1. It shows name of a person, a Place a thing.
         Ex: Rama, Hyderabad and Pen..etc
   2. All the Professions
         Ex: Doctor, teacher and Beggar